rddq/prisoners-dilemma-simulator/README.md

 ## Getting Started

-Run the simulation by running a script in the script folder
+Run the simulation by running a script in the scripts folder

 ### Requirements